grab/engineering-blog/_posts/2022-03-01-abacus-issuing-points-for-multiple-sources.md

 The Point Calculation module calculates the GRP using the data and multipliers that are unique to each transaction.

 #### Point Calculation dependencies for internal services
-Point calculation dependencies are the multipliers needed to calculate the number of points.
+Point Calculation dependencies are the multipliers needed to calculate the number of points.
 The Point Calculation module fetches the correct point multipliers for each transaction.
 The multipliers are configured by specific country teams when the product is launched.
 They may vary by country to allow country teams the flexibility to achieve their growth and retention targets.
 There are different types of multipliers.

 **Vertical multiplier**: The multiplier for each vertical.
 A vertical is a service or product offered by Grab.
 Examples of verticals are GrabCar and GrabFood.
 The multiplier can be different for each vertical.